Quality Growth Boutique

 Building concentrated investment portfolios of high-quality businesses is what we do.
 We start with historical financial metrics that help isolate profitability and earnings stability.
 The next crucial exercise is for our research analysts to determine whether that superior performance is sustainable.
 Analysts follow a rigorous process to identify enduring quality and minimize risks of all stripes, some of which fell into the ESG bucket long before there was such a bucket.
 Once ESG risks have been identified, the next step is to figure out if they can be mitigated through engagement and proxy voting.
 This proactive approach can provide us an opportunity to effect change within our portfolio companies before the damage is done.
 If that’s not doable, it may impact our willingness to invest in the first place.

 Many potential ESG risks and missed opportunities are less likely to have a significant impact in the short term.
-But these converge with financial risks over time – a once in a decade event could happen in 10 years’ time, or tomorrow.
+But such risks can converge with financial risks – and a once-in-a-decade event could thus become tomorrow's problem.
 Long before ESG terminology entered the industry’s vernacular, Vontobel Quality Growth found quality opportunities missed or underpriced by others who focus myopically on short-term results.
 ESG research is an extension of our philosophy of long-term thinking and fits seamlessly into our existing research process.
 The proper use of these considerations is to focus on material issues rather than broad ESG scores.
 This enables us to understand and aim to get ahead of risks that can jeopardize earnings predictability.

 We view ESG as an enhancement to the Quality Growth investment process, thus it is integrated into day-to-day research and not treated as a separate function.
 Our portfolio managers, research analysts, ESG specialists, and former investigative journalists on the team all contribute to the effort.